 All this resulted in almost a flat quarter as Apple posted revenue of $35.3 billion in Q3 2013, resulted in net profit of $6.9 billion.
 During the same quarter a year ago, Apple recorded revenue of $35 billion, resulted in much higher $8.8 billion profit.

 “We are especially proud of our record June quarter iPhone sales of over 31 million and the strong growth in revenue from iTunes, Software and Services,” said Tim Cook, Apple’s CEO.
 “We are really excited about the upcoming releases of iOS 7 and OS X Mavericks, and we are laser-focused and working hard on some amazing new products that we will introduce in the fall and across 2014.”

-Apparently, Apple has a queue of products that could completely turn the table around in favor; While rumors are heating up about low-price iPhone – to be launched under $350 – possible bigger screen sized iPhone 5S could be introduced in late this year.
-Even bigger screen sized (4.7 inch) iPhone 6 is reportedly under the hood and could be available in the market in early next year.
-Besides, iWatch, iPad Mini 2 and 13 inch iPad – rumored for 2014 – would only help Apple to strengthen its performance in whole fiscal 2014.
+Apparently, Apple has a queue of products that could completely turn the table around in favour; While rumours are heating up about low-price iPhone – to be launched under $350 – possible bigger screen sized iPhone 5S could be introduced in late this year.
+Even bigger screen sized (4.7-inch) iPhone 6 is reportedly under the hood and could be available in the market in early next year.
+Besides, iWatch, iPad Mini 2 and 13-inch iPad – rumoured for 2014 – would only help Apple to strengthen its performance in whole fiscal 2014.